Dr. Melissa Moore

 For the Moores, medicine is a family affair and who better to help with PT exercises than your own personal trainer.
 Joshua also made many clnic appearances in the Ergo and has been seeing patients with mom most of his life!

-Dr. Moore is a board certified OB/GYN and the only certified Minimally Invasive Gynecologic Surgeon in the Grand Strand.
-She grew up in South Georgia and jokingly refers to herself as the only person who moved north to get to Myrtle Beach.
-After attending Spring Hill College on a full academic scholarship and obtaining degrees in Biology and History with a minor in chemistry, Dr. Moore went on to study medicine at the Medical College of Georgia.
+Hi!
+I’m Dr. Melissa Moore.
+I am a board certified OB/GYN and the only certified Minimally Invasive Gynecologic Surgeon in the Grand Strand.
+I grew up in South Georgia and jokingly refers to myself as the only person who moved north to get to Myrtle Beach.
+After attending Spring Hill College on a full academic scholarship and obtaining degrees in Biology and History with a minor in chemistry, I went on to study medicine at the Medical College of Georgia.
 MCG is one of the largest medical schools in the country and has the necessity of serving a large population over a large geographical area.
-This provided Dr. Moore with the opportunity to see multiple practice models and work with alot of different providers.
+This provided me with the opportunity to see multiple practice models and work with alot of different providers in different parts of the state.
 While learning the principles of medical ethics as a first year, it was stressed that patient autonomy should be at the center of our care.
-She was also strongly influenced during this time by two off campus groups - Medical Campus Outreach and Spirit and Truth.
-They filled in the “why” of medicine - because every person deserves care.
-This is also where she met the love of her life, James.
+I was also strongly influenced during this time by two off campus groups - Medical Campus Outreach and Spirit and Truth.
+They filled in the “why” of medicine - because every person deserves to be taken care of the way I would want my own family cared for.
+This is also where I met the love of my life, James.

-Dr. Moore then completed her residency at the UF College of Medicine Jacksonville.
+I then completed my residency at the UF College of Medicine Jacksonville.
 As a hybrid academic/community program, there was a lot of cutting edge care, but also an emphasis on taking care of whoever walked in the door.
-There were challenging groups of patients and the program made a strong effort to reach out and find a way to work with patients even if hospital care wasn’t their desired outcome.
-It was the goal of the entire program to meet the patient where they were and accompany them on their journey.
+There were challenging groups of patients and the program made a strong effort to reach out and find a way to work with patients.
+It was the goal of the entire program to meet the patient where they were and accompany them on their journey and find a way to deliver care they could access.
 Things that are now routine - putting baby up on mom’s chest immediately after delivery, early skin to skin, and delayed cord clamping were groundbreaking at the time.
-She also found a love of reproductive endocrinology.
-The clinic she trained at placed a huge emphasis on improving metabolic health to improve reproductive health and had great success in helping women achieve pregnancy using noninvasive techniques like ovulation induction.
+I also found a love of reproductive endocrinology.
+The clinic I trained at placed a huge emphasis on improving metabolic health to improve reproductive health and had great success in helping women achieve pregnancy using noninvasive techniques like ovulation induction.
 These doctors were also amazing surgeons and were doing great things in understanding and correcting pelvic pain and endometriosis.

-As a long time advocate for putting as few barriers between a patient and necessary services, Dr. Moore found the new practice model highly constraining.
+As a long time advocate for putting as few barriers between a patient and necessary services, I found the new practice model highly constraining.
 The one thing it did afford was a little extra time for a long planned project.
-In 2024, Dr. Moore completed her certification for the Minimally Invasive Gynecologic Surgeon board.
-The extra piece of paper didn’t change the job, but was a huge validation of the time throughout her career it took to develop high level skills.
+In 2024, I completed my certification for the Minimally Invasive Gynecologic Surgeon board.
+The extra piece of paper didn’t change the job, but was a huge validation of the time throughout my career it took to develop high level skills.

-In 2025, Dr. Moore decided that she could provide better care to patients by opening her own practice.
-By going small, she can do it better, maket it personal and do it for a lower cost.
+In 2025, I decided that I could provide better care to patients by opening my own practice.
+By going small, I can do it better, make it personal and do it for a lower cost.